thundercore/developers-portal/docs-en/get-wallet.md

 ![alt-text](assets/img/new_hub_en/send_confirm_en.PNG)

-Click `Confirm` to proceed if it is all correct.
+Click `Send` to proceed if it is all correct.

 #### Receive token